The Ultimate Kalsoy Island Travel Guide

 Among the locals, Mikladalur is best known for the legend of Kópakonan (the Seal Woman).
 This woman has been eternally conserved, as a statue of Kópakonan was unveiled in 2014.
 The enchanting tale of Kópakonan can be listened to here (in English, Danish or German).

-You can see the statue for yourself by walking down some stairs to the shore.
+You can see the statue for yourself by walking down some stairs to the shoreline.
 Here you will see Kópakonan perched above the ocean and looking towards a small waterfall that drops on the basalt ground.

 Trøllanes is a secluded village in the north of Kalsoy island.
 Here life is lived in peace and remoteness.